-- a.
-Go to Start > Settings then click Network & Internet. - b.
+- b.
 Click Change adapter options. - c.
-Click the appropriate network adapter (Ethernet or Wi-Fi). - d.
+Click the appropriate network adapter (Ethernet). - d.
 Click Change settings of this connection, or right-click and click Properties. - e.
-Under Internet Protocol (TCP/IPv4) or (TCP/IPv6), click Properties and specify the appropriate IP address and DNS settings.

-4. Set Computer Name
+Under Internet Protocol (TCP/IPv4) or (TCP/IPv6), click Properties and specify the appropriate IP address and DNS settings. - 4.
+Set Computer Name

-All X2O Media Players are assigned a unique name like DESKTOP-A9A9A9A9 where A9A9A9A9 consists of a random set of alphanumeric characters.
+Each X2O Media Player-C is assigned a unique name like BTDN/BTHN012345AA, which is the serial number of the device.
 If you want to assign a different computer name to make it easier to identify specific players on your network, do the following:

 - a.
 From Start > Settings, click System.

 - b.
 Click About.

 - c.
-Click Rename PC then specify the computer's name.
+Click Rename this PC then specify the computer's name.

 - d.
 Click Next, then click Restart Later.

 - 5. Time Server Configuration